interactive-fiction-class/interactive-fiction-class.github.io/homeworks/planning/planning.md

         name: Example of How To Convert WikiHow to PDDL.ipynb
         url: https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/planning/Example_of_How_To_Convert_WikiHow_to_PDDL.ipynb
     -
-        name: Colab to Annotate Your PDDL and WikiHow.ipynb
+        name: Colab to Annotate Your PDDL with WikiHow Mentions.ipynb
         url:
 readings:
     -